rancher/rancher-docs/versioned_docs/version-2.0-2.4/getting-started/installation-and-upgrade/advanced-options/advanced-use-cases/helm2/helm-rancher/chart-options.md

 ### HTTP Proxy

-Rancher requires internet access for some functionality (helm charts).
+Rancher requires internet access for some functionality, such as Helm charts.
 Use `proxy` to set your proxy server.

 Add your IP exceptions to the `noProxy` list.
 Make sure you add the Service cluster IP range (default: 10.43.0.1/16) and any worker cluster `controlplane` nodes.
 Rancher supports CIDR notation ranges in this list.